Alex-blank/backend-code-challenge/README.md

+Done fairly quickly with the intention of talking about improvements during the technical interview.

 # GAN Integrity backend code challenge

 The script `index.js` uses a local api to perform various operations on a set of cities.
 Your task is to implement an api so that the script runs successfully all the way to the end.